8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day 7 - Free Time in Reykjavik and More

 The penultimate day of your fast-paced holiday in Iceland can also be as relaxed or as action-packed as you like.
-You could unwind from all the adventure over the past six days by staying in the capital or organizing one final experience.
+You could unwind from all the adventures over the past six days by staying in the capital or organizing one final experience.

-Two of these options are the same as yesterday: a sightseeing tour around ‘Iceland in Miniature’, the Snaefellsnes Peninsula, or a descent into the magma chamber of a sleeping volcano.
+Two of these options are the same as yesterday: a sightseeing tour around “Iceland in Miniature,” the Snaefellsnes Peninsula, or a descent into the magma chamber of a sleeping volcano.
 However, instead of the Golden Circle, your other option is a helicopter tour, which you will take from the domestic airport in Reykjavik.

-This aerial trip will not only get your adrenaline pumping but provide you with an incredible view over the capital city and its surrounding nature.
+This aerial trip will get your adrenaline pumping and provide you with an incredible view of the capital city and its surrounding nature.
 The focus of your flight will be mainly on the thriving geothermal areas around Reykjavik.
-Weather permitting, this adventure will also include a touchdown on one of the nearby mountains, where you can marvel over some incredible vistas while appreciating the fact that no other tourists will be within sight.
+It’ll also help you better appreciate the diversity and vastness of the country's nature.

 You will still have an evening to enjoy in the city before returning to your hotel.
+If you have the energy, you can still explore Laugavegur, the city’s main street and shopping destination.
+Here, you’ll find different shops and boutiques selling good finds at great prices.

 Read more